-Attested: (1) AI iter 5 Dano, iter 8 Dano; (2) ND Dano, where the Praefectus equitum Crispianorum was based.
+Attested: (1) Dano in iter 5 and in iter 8 of the Antonine Itinerary; (2) Dano, where the Praefectus equitum Crispianorum was based, in the Notitia Dignitatum.

-Where: AI's mileages indicate that Dano (1) was Doncaster Roman fort at SE57430347 by the river Don.
-Locating Dano (2) also at Doncaster implies a gap in ND's list of names: first a cluster of names around York and then a separate series of names further north near Hadrian's Wall.
+Where: The Itinerary's mileages indicate that Dano (1) was Doncaster Roman fort at SE57430347 by the river Don.
+Locating Dano (2) also at Doncaster implies a gap in the Notitia's list of names: first a cluster of names around York and then a separate series of names further north near Hadrian's Wall.

 Name origin: The river name Don is usually said to come from ancient *danu-, from PIE roots meaning ‘to flow’, either *da- or *dhen-.
 Across Europe that led to river names including Danube, Dnieper, Dbiester, at least four Dons in Britain and one in Russia, and Doon in Scotland.
 Initial D (or Dh) was retained in Sanskrit and Avestan, but shifted to F in Latin (hence words such as fountain).
 Germanic descendants developed a sense of ‘low ground’, hence for example Old English denu or dænu ‘valley’, and possibly Denmark.
 Welsh dan ‘under, below’ might be related.
 It is also possible that *danu meant ‘double river’.
 “Before 1626 the River Don had two outlets” ...
 The Danube has two main branches where it reaches the sea, and also some way upstream.
 Both the Dnieper and the Dniester are joined near their mouths by substantial tributaries that essentially parallel the main river.
 So is the Aberdeenshire Don.
 The Danu is part of the huge mess of braided rivers that make up Bangladesh.
 The Doon reaches the sea close to the river Ayr.